MISCELLANEOUS

 When a timer is required, an adult shall assume the responsibility for each varsity level contest.

-Whereas the use of tobacco products is recognized as a health detriment and
+Whereas the use of tobacco and vaping products is recognized as a health detriment; and

-Whereas the Officials Coordinating Federation has recommended that coaches and officials refrain from using tobacco products during contests and
+Whereas the Officials Coordinating Federation has recommended that coaches and officials refrain from using tobacco and vaping products during contests; and

 Whereas the NYSPHSAA Executive Committee has supported the OCF recommendation by adding the the NYSPHSAA Coaches Code of Conduct Position Statement,

-Be it resolved that the use of tobacco products is prohibited at all practices and contests in Section XI.
+Be it resolved that the use of tobacco and vaping products is prohibited at all practices and contests in Section XI.